-Allocation of Income For unistate Electing PTEs, all income is allocable to Maryland.
+Allocation of Income For unistate PTEs, all income is allocable to Maryland.
 If the entity is unistate, meaning that business is conducted only in Maryland, do not complete this area.

-Multistate Electing PTEs, those conducting business in more than one state, must allocate income.
+Multistate PTEs, those conducting business in more than one state, must allocate income if any member is a nonresident individual or a nonresident/resident entity.
+If there are no nonresident members, do not complete this area.

-Line 3a - Non-Maryland income Multistate partnerships may use separate accounting to allocate income.
-Multistate S corporations may use separate accounting if the activity of the corporation within Maryland is nonunitary.
+Line 3a - Non-Maryland income Multistate partnerships with

+one or more nonresident partners may use separate accounting to allocate income.
+Multistate S corporations with one or more nonresident shareholders may use separate accounting if the activity of the corporation within Maryland is nonunitary.
 If using separate accounting, enter the amount of income or loss allocable to other states and attach a worksheet detailing the allocation between or among the states.